-How to qualify
+How to qualify for a Dependency Visa

 Children over 18 need to qualify independently under the Immigration Rules for rights of residence in the UK.
-Exceptional applications for children over 18 to accompany parents as dependents may be possible in very restricted circumstances.
+Exceptional applications for children over 18 to accompany parents as dependants may be possible in very restricted circumstances.

 Length of stay and right to work

-The length of the permit or visa will depend on whether the sponsor is present and settled in the UK, the main applicant is residing in the UK on a visa, or has a right to reside under the Immigration (EEA) Regulations.
-Generally speaking, where the main applicant is residing in the UK on a visa, the dependant will be granted leave in line with the main applicant.
-Where the sponsor is present and settled, generally speaking the dependant will be issued with a visa for 33 months.
-This visa must be renewed for a further 33 months, before an application for indefinite leave to remain can be made.
-Where an application is made under the European Regulations, the dependant will be issued with a five year permit, during which time the EEA national must be exercising a Treaty Right.
+Normally, where the main applicant is residing in the UK on a visa, the dependant will be granted leave in line with the main applicant.
+Where the sponsor is present and settled, generally speaking, the dependant will be issued with a visa for 30 months.
+This visa must be renewed for a further 30 months before you can apply for Indefinite Leave to Remain.
+If you make an application under the European Regulations, the dependant will receive a five-year permit.
+During this time the EEA national must be exercising a Treaty Right.

-Where the sponsor is already present and settled in the UK, generally speaking the dependant must spend a probationary period of 60 months in the UK before applying for settlement.
-Dependants under the European Regulations are required to spend a period of five years in the UK, during which time the EEA national must be exercising a Treaty right, before applying for confirmation of the right of permanent residence.
+Where the sponsor is already present and settled in the UK, generally speaking, the dependant must spend a probationary period of 60 months in the UK before applying for settlement.
+Dependants under the European Regulations are required to spend five years in the UK.
+During this time the EEA national must be exercising a Treaty right.
+Thereafter he/she can apply for confirmation of the right of permanent residence.